 registered students (and auditors).
 Once admitted into the Seminary, students are issued an Erskine email and a student ID number which provide access to online courses and the Seminary’s student portal.

-Admission requirements and registration procedures are the same as for in-person students.
-All student fees and charges for online students and courses are the same as those for in-person classes.
-The requirements for admission into the Seminary’s degree programs are evaluated by the director of admissions and the Graduate Committee (for master’s degrees) or the Post-Graduate Committee (ThM and DMin degrees).
+Admission requirements and registration procedures for online students are the same as for inperson students.
+Likewise, all student fees and charges for online students and courses are the same as those for in-person classes.
+The requirements for admission into the Seminary’s degree programs are evaluated by the admissions office and the Graduate Committee (for master’s degrees) or the Postgraduate Committee (ThM and DMin degrees).